cookiecutter/cookiecutter-django/README.rst

 * Docker support using docker-compose_ for development and production (using Traefik_ with LetsEncrypt_ support)
 * Procfile_ for deploying to Heroku
 * Instructions for deploying to PythonAnywhere_
-* Run tests with unittest or py.test
+* Run tests with unittest or pytest
 * Customizable PostgreSQL version

 .. _`maintained Foundation fork`: https://github.com/Parbhat/cookiecutter-django-foundation